U.S., China 'miles and miles' from trade deal - Ross

 "So there's quite a little bit of time between now and then to judge just where do we stand, is it worth going forward or have we reached an impasse?"

-(Additional Reporting by Muyu Xu and Joseph Campbell in Beijing and Makini Brice in Washington; Editing by Susan Thomas and James Dalgleish)
+(Additional Reporting by Muyu Xu and Joseph Campbell in Beijing and David Lawder and Makini Brice in Washington; Editing by Susan Thomas and James Dalgleish)

 By Doina Chiacu